Photographing his mother's dementia made her feel alive again

 "If it wasn't for dementia, the series never would have happened.
 Now that she has full-blown dementia, she doesn't understand the scope of what happened," he said.

-Now, when he visits his now 96-year-old mother at her new home, "she doesn't know which son has walked in the door," he said.
+When he visits his now 96-year-old mother at her new home, "she doesn't know which son has walked in the door," he said.
 "That's okay."

 The photographs from MAMMA: In the Meantime continue to draw crowds.